fcbfcb1998/EFSAM/README.md

 sh test_save.sh
 ```

-Then, copy visual folder to ../segment-anything-main/notebooks.
+Then, cd ../segment-anything-main/notebooks.

-Copy our EFSAM.ipynb to ../segment-anything-main/notebooks.
+Copy our EFSAM.ipynb and EFSAM-multiple.ipynb to ../segment-anything-main/notebooks.
 Make new file output2 and output2pt.
 ```
 mkdir output2
 ```
-Run EFSAM.ipynb to get results and save in output2/output2pt.
+Run EFSAM.ipynb to get results and save in ../../BAM-main/output2pt/.

 - New: Run EFSAM-multiple.ipynb to get results with multiple object prompts

-Copy output2pt to ../BAM-main, run
+- Note: the mIoU results in EFSAM.ipynb and EFSAM-multiple.ipynb are not the final mIOU.

+cd ../../BAM-main, run
 ```
 sh test_EF.sh
 ```